arng0123/Day-Break/README.md

 # Day-Break
 Built in a 4-day Hackathon, Day-Break is a mobile appication that reminds you to take a break during your busy work day!

+Enter the number of minutes before your next break, before long you'll be given a list of possible ways to spend your break.

 ![Day-Break Demo](demo.gif)